 Every workplace or site carries risks, although some jobs are more dangerous than others.
 When thinking about health and safety, it’s critical to understand the risks and to try and identify and address hazards before they start causing problems.
 Carry out regular risk assessments, ensure your team has access to the relevant safety equipment and introduce policies and procedures to encourage safe working practices.
 Keep an eye on data from health and safety bodies and make sure that any issues or incidents are reported.
 If your employees raise concerns, or the same types of accidents are occurring repeatedly, it’s essential to take swift action.

 Business owners may encounter a raft of different hazards and threats within the workplace.
 Depending on the type of company you run and the settings in which your teams operate, you may need to contend with an array of different dangers.
 The good news is that tailored solutions are available.
 Look for companies that specialize in health and safety within your industry.
 If you run a construction site, for example, you’ll need to ensure your team has the relevant training and access to PPE, but it’s also wise to look for a traffic management company if you’re close to public routes or places, or you need to arrange access to a site for construction vehicles.
+You can also consider taking as much of the human element out of your safety needs as possible.
+For example, installing a self-closing gate within your workspace is a good way to mitigate the chance that someone will forget to lock a factory gate behind them, which could lead to spillages or someone else falling.
 If you run events, hiring security services can help to manage crowds and prevent accidents and ensure cars are kept at a safe distance from pedestrians.